-- (3) Issuer Criteria An applicant must demonstrate at the time of the application to list on the Exchange that it meets or will, at the time of listing, meet the requirements of at least one of the following categories: - (a) Equity Standard: - (i) Shareholders' equity of at least \$5,000,000, - (ii) An operating history of at least two years, and - (iii) Expected market value of Public Float of at least \$10,000,000 or - (b) Net Income Standard: - (i) Net income of at least \$750,000 from continuing operations in the last fiscal year or in two of the last three fiscal years, - (ii) Shareholders' equity of at least \$2,500,000, and - (iii) Expected market value of Public Float of at least \$5,000,000 or - (c) Market Value Standard: - (i) Market value of all securities of at least \$50,000,000, based on either - (A) the market value of securities listed on a Recognized Exchange or an Accepted Foreign Exchange or both, or - (B) the amount derived from combining the market value of securities listed on a Recognized Exchange or an Accepted Foreign Exchange or both and an additional offering of securities concurrent with the listing application, where the market value of the securities on the other exchange(s) under both (A) and (B) must have been maintained for at least 90 consecutive trading days before the date of the application to list on the Exchange,
+- The nature of the proposed issuer's business and industry; - The proposed issuer's business plan; - The experience and qualifications of its Senior Management; - The type and quality of the issuer's assets; and - Such other factors that may be relevant to a going concern determination. - (b) Net Income Standard: - (i) Net income of at least \$750,000 from continuing operations in the last fiscal year or in two of the last three fiscal years, - (ii) Shareholders' equity of at least \$2,500,000, and - (iii) Expected market value of Public Float of at least \$5,000,000 or - (c) Market Value Standard: - (i) Market value of all securities of at least \$50,000,000, based on either - (A) the market value of securities listed on a Recognized Exchange or an Accepted Foreign Exchange or both, or - (B) the amount derived from combining the market value of securities listed on a Recognized Exchange or an Accepted Foreign Exchange or both and an additional offering of securities concurrent with the listing application, where the market value of the securities on the other exchange(s) under both (A) and (B) must have been maintained for at least 90 consecutive trading days before the date of the application to list on the Exchange,

-- (ii) Shareholders' equity of at least \$2,500,000, if the market value standard is met under (i)(B), and - (iii) Expected market value of Public Float of at least \$10,000,000 or - (d) Assets and Revenue Standard: - (i) Total assets and total revenues of at least \$50,000,000 each in the last fiscal year or in two of the last three fiscal years, and - (ii) Expected market value of Public Float of at least \$5,000,000. - (4) Working Capital and Capital Structure Adequate working capital to carry on business and an appropriate capital structure. - (5) Investor Relations / Analyst Coverage Requirement An annual investor relations budget of at least \$50,000, unless the issuer can demonstrate that at least one Qualified Analyst has covered in the preceding year or will cover the security for a period of at least one year and has issued or will issue one or more research reports (as defined in Rule 3400 of the IIROC dealer member rules).
+- (ii) Shareholders' equity of at least \$2,500,000, if the market value standard is met under (i)(B), and - (iii) Expected market value of Public Float of at least \$10,000,000 or - (d) Assets and Revenue Standard: - (i) Total assets and total revenues of at least \$50,000,000 each in the last fiscal year or in two of the last three fiscal years, and - (ii) Expected market value of Public Float of at least \$5,000,000.

+- (4) Working Capital and Capital Structure Adequate working capital to carry on business and an appropriate capital structure. - (5) Investor Relations / Analyst Coverage Requirement At the time of the application to list on the Exchange, an applicant must have: - (a) A written investor relations strategy, and - (a)(b) An annual investor relations budget of at least \$50,000, unless the issuer can demonstrate that at least one Qualified Analyst has covered in the preceding year or will cover the security for a period of at least one year and has issued or will issue one or more research reports (as defined in Rule 3400 of the IIROC dealer member rules)...

-The Exchange will review the proposed plan to allocate the investor relations budget to confirm it is being used to provide information which facilitates informed investment decisions.
+The Exchange will review the proposed plan to allocate the investor relations budgetrelation strategy to confirm it is being used to provide information which facilitates informed investment decisions.
 Acceptable expenses include: maintaining IR web site, presentations to institutional and retail investors, research, staff compensation, annual reports, news release dissemination and media monitoring.